garystorey/useZodForm/README.md

 ### Setup the form

 To setup the form, use the `getForm` and `getField` functions.
 The `getForm` will set the form event handlers and `getField` returns the given field data.
-In the example below, `isSubmitting` is used to check if the form is currently submitting.
+In the example below, `isSubmitting` is also used to check if the form is currently submitting.

 ```tsx
 const { getForm, getField, isSubmitting } = useZodForm(schema, onSubmit)